DeriDreri/osh-ObnoxiousSHell/README.md

 ## Project's status

-As of 22th July 2024
+As of 24th July 2024
-- Finished the part supported by the tutorial, now the advneture begins
+- Implemented basic history features, hooray!
+- Added bunch of issues, mostly as my own notes and ideas, as it's helpful to put your thoughts in words like you were trying to explain it to someone else.
+May add contribution rules if there will be any interest with the issues, but not anticipating such.
 - Currently thinking about following non-functional improvements:
   * Improving Makefile to introduce compiling to objects and then linking to shorten compilation (it doesn't take long yet though)
   * Implementing unit tests
   * Refractoring parts of the code to implement more debug messages and fixing functions names
 - Currently thinking about following functional improvements:
   * Correctly recognizing parentheses for whitespace termination
+  * Globbing
   * Implementing detection of special keys (arrows, TAB, CTRL+C, CTRL+D)
-  * Adding commands history
   * Playing with ASCII control characters